 Holders of restricted stock may be entitled to voting rights with respect to such shares during the restriction period, in contrast to unit holders who have no voting rights.
-The Committee may provide for dividend equivalents on restricted stock and units, which shall not be settled or paid until and unless the underlying award to which the dividend equivalent relates vests.
-The minimum vesting period for service-based restricted stock and units is three years from the date of the grant on a graded (no more frequently than annually) basis or a cliff basis; provided, however, that the Committee may provide that such awards will vest earlier upon certain terminations of employment following a change of control (described below) and may also be eligible for earlier pro rata vesting in connection with a termination of employment on account of death, disability or retirement (as defined in the Plan).
+The Committee may provide for dividends and dividend equivalents on restricted stock and units, as applicable, which shall not be settled or paid until and unless the underlying award to which the dividend or dividend equivalent relates vests.
+The minimum vesting period for service-based restricted stock and units is one (1) year; provided, however, that the Committee may provide that such awards will vest earlier upon certain terminations of employment following a change of control (described below) and may also be eligible for earlier pro rata vesting in connection with a termination of employment on account of death, disability or retirement (as defined in the Plan).

 Stock Options.
 The Committee may also grant stock options to participants.
-Under the terms of the Plan, the exercise for stock options must equal the fair market value of the Company's common stock on the date of grant and the term of any option may not exceed ten years.
-In addition, no incentive stock option may be granted to any participant who at the time of such grant, owns more than ten-percent of the total combined voting power of all classes of stock of the Company, unless the exercise price thereof is at least 110% of the fair market value of the Company's common stock on the date the option is granted and the term of any incentive stock option granted to such a participant may not exceed five years.
+Under the terms of the Plan, the exercise price for stock options must be no less than the fair market value of the Company's common stock on the date of grant and the term of any option may not exceed ten years.
+In addition, no incentive stock option ("ISO") may be granted to any participant who at the time of such grant, owns more than ten-percent of the total combined voting power of all classes of stock of the Company, unless the exercise price thereof is at least 110% of the fair market value of the Company's common stock on the date the option is granted and the term of any ISO granted to such a participant may not exceed five years.
 Otherwise, the Committee has discretion to determine any other terms and conditions otherwise consistent with the Plan, including the vesting period.
 The Plan prohibits repricing of stock options without prior shareholder approval, and also prohibits any stock option from including provisions that reload the option or extend the term of the option beyond what is specified in the Plan or grant agreement.
-Options granted under the Plan may be either incentive stock options qualifying under Code Section 422 ("ISOs") or options which are not intended to qualify as incentive stock options ("NQSOs").
+Options granted under the Plan may be either ISOs qualifying under Code Section 422 or non-statutory options, which are not intended to qualify as ISOs ("NQSOs").
 The exercise price of an option may be paid through various means acceptable to the Committee as described in the Plan.